ichard26/masml/README.md

 **GOTO-IF** / **GOTO-IF-NOT**

-If the target register is non-zero, jump to instruction X. Remember that instruction indexes start at zero!
+If the target register is non-zero (or zero with `GOTO-IF-NOT`), jump to instruction X.
+Remember that instruction indexes start at zero!

 **PRINT**